Tadmor Prison

 Tadmor prison (سجن تدمر) was located in Palmyra (Tadmor in Arabic) in the deserts of eastern Syria approximately 200 kilometers northeast of Damascus.
+It was also referred to as the Desert Prison.

 Tadmor prison was known for harsh conditions, extensive human rights abuse, torture and summary executions.
 A 2001 report by Amnesty International called it a source of "despair, torture and degrading treatment."

-It was captured and destroyed by militants of the Islamic State of Iraq and the Levant (ISIL) in May 2015.
+It was captured and destroyed by militants of the Islamic State (IS) in May 2015.

 History

 Founding

 The structures were originally built as military barracks by the French Mandate forces.
+According to some reports, the building began to be used as a prison for political prisoners starting in 1966, when Salah Jadid seized control over Syria.
+With the rise of Hafez al-Assad to power in the 1970s, the prison was significantly expanded.

 Prison massacre

 During the 1980s, Tadmor prison housed thousands of Syrian prisoners, both political and criminal and it was also the scene of the June 27, 1980 Tadmor Prison massacre of prisoners by Rifaat al-Assad, the day after the Syrian branch of the Islamist Muslim Brotherhood narrowly failed in an attempt to assassinate his brother, president Hafez al-Assad.
-Members of units of the Defence Brigades, under the command of Rifaat al-Assad, entered Tadmor Prison at dawn and murdered an estimated thousand prisoners in the cells and the dormitories.
+Members of units of the Defence Brigades, under the command of Rifaat al-Assad, entered Tadmor Prison at dawn by helicopters and murdered an estimated thousand prisoners in the cells and the dormitories using grenades and machine guns.
 The massacre is well known throughout Syria.